Food hygiene certificate - All you need to know

 This food hygiene course is suitable for bar workers, warehouse staff, waiters, kitchen porters, food delivery riders, etc.

 A trainee will learn the food handling practices and food hygiene, such as food allergen awareness and allergen control, as well as relevant legislation items.
-It also emphasises the importance of each practice and clarifies a deeper understanding of why and how to control food hazards.
+It also emphasizes the importance of each practice and clarifies a deeper understanding of why and how to control food hazards.

 This course is perfect for production staff, cooks, baristas, and kitchen assistants.
 It applies to businesses, including hotels and restaurants, food manufacturers, hospitals and cafeterias.
 This level of training is the minimum standard for most businesses to operate.
 Generally, this level requires a 70-75% pass mark as proof of proficiency.